viclem321/leaf-js/packages/demo/README.md

     - Call the first render()(via the scheduler) to mount the root component(`<App/>`) inside the DOM #root container.

-- App.tsx  :   The root React-style component of the app.
-This file contains the overall layout and the components used in the UI.
-It's the best place to experiment with new components or logic.
-Notice that every component (App, Header, Clock etc) are written using TSX syntax (transformed into functions at the typescript compilation), totally compatible with leaf-js.

 - App.tsx  :   This is the root component (`<App/>`) of the demo application.
-It defines the main layout and handles all interactive logic, including components like Header, Clock, and List.
+It defines the main layout and handles all interactive logic.

+-Home.tsx / Page2.tsx / components.tsx : For clarity and readability, Home.tsx and Page2.tsx contain only the code for their respective page, and common components are stored in components.tsx

 All components are written using TSX syntax, which is compiled by TypeScript into plain JavaScript leaf-js functions.
 For example, when you write <Component prop1="hello"/>, it gets transformed into Leaf.createElement( Component, { prop1: "hello" } ) during compilation, thanks to the project's tsconfig.json.

 This file acts as a sandbox: you can freely experiment by adding components, testing state updates, or using hooks like useEffect.
 It's the best place to get hands-on with how leaf-js works in a real interface.

 Note: All the demo code, including main.tsx, App.tsx, tsconfig.json, and the Rollup configuration, is heavily commented to maximize clarity and help you understand exactly what's happening at each step.
 <br><br><br>